Renater/SIPMediaGW/docs/install_dev_env.md

 4. Once the command above is completed, open VirtualBox and make sure the virtual machine `SIPMediaGW_AllInOne` is up and running:
 ![SIPMediaGW_AllInOne virtual machine](SIPMediaGW_AllInOne.png)

-1. To test the application, please see the [Testing section](./testing.md).
+5. To test the application, please see the [Testing section](./testing.md).

+6. To monitor and invesitgate SIP call flows, open a web browser (default url: http://192.168.75.13,  username/password: admin/sipcature)